Trump administration closing PLO mission in Washington

 Besides Monday’s announcement and the previous withdrawal of aid, the Trump administration dealt another blow to the Palestinians back in May when the U.S. moved its embassy in Israel from Tel Aviv to contested Jerusalem.

-On the day the embassy, opened Israel killed more than 60 Palestinians, including a 14-year-old girl, during protests that followed.
+On the day the embassy opened, Israel killed more than 60 Palestinians, including a 14-year-old girl, during protests that followed.
 It was the bloodiest day since a war between Hamas and Israel ended in 2014.

 Israel said it is defending its border and accuses Hamas, the Islamic militant group that rules Gaza, of trying to carry out attacks under the cover of the protests.